Business Employed as Special Pops Tennis Executive Director.

-Special Pops Founding member of Special Pops Tennis; elected to the Board of Directors in 2005.
-Chairman of the USTA – Southern section Special Populations sub-committee; Current member of the Special Olympics North America Tennis Development Committee.
+Special Pops (SPT) Founding member; elected to the SPT Board of Directors in 2005.
+Current Chairman of the USTA – Southern section Special Populations/Adaptive committee; Current member of the Special Olympics North America Tennis Development Committee.
+Tournament Director – Special Populations Unified Doubles tournament held in Belton, SC.
 Tennis Coach of Team USA – Southeast Region at the 2003 Special Olympics Summer World Games in Dublin, Ireland.
 Head Coach of Team USA – 2011 Special Olympics World Games in Athens, Greece.
-Affiliate Member of Professional Tennis Registry.
-Certified Special Olympics Tennis Coach.
-Member of USTA; Prior recipient of the USTA Southern Section Adaptive Tennis Community Service Award; 2017 recipient of the Harris-Guide Foundation Honor of Distinction; Tommy Nobis Foundation Philanthropy Award; Atlanta Alliance on Developmental Disabilities Vital Service Award; Cherokee County Volunteer of the Year; and Cobb County Volunteer of the Year.
+Tennis Coach for Team USA – 2019 Special Olympics World Games in Abu Dhabi, Dubai; Affiliate Member of Professional Tennis Registry (PTR).
+Management Team member for tennis venue at Special Olympics USA Games in Seattle, WA.
+Management Team member for tennis venue at Special Olympics World Games in Los Angeles, CA in 2015.
+Management Team member for tennis competition at Special Olympics North America Championships held annually in Hilton Head Island, SC.Recipient of the USTA Southern Section Adaptive Tennis Community Service Award; 2017 recipient of the Harris-Gude Foundation Honor of Distinction; Tommy Nobis Foundation Philanthropy Award.

-Business President of The Frontier Group, a leading outplacement /career management/talent development firm with offices in Atlanta and Charlotte.
-Prior roles included senior marketing and sales positions with leading consumer product companies such as Georgia Pacific, Kao Brands, Kraft/General Foods and The HON Company.
+Business Patrick is the Vice President of Global Operations for Careerminds, a global outplacement consulting firm.
+Patrick has also had senior marketing and sales positions with leading consumer product companies such as Georgia Pacific, Kao Brands, Kraft/General Foods, and The HON Company.
 Patrick has a B.A. from The University of Michigan and an MBA from Michigan State University.

-Special Pops Elected to Special Pops Tennis Board of Directors in October 2017.
+Special Pops Elected to SPT Board of Directors in October 2017.
 Marcy began volunteering with Special Pops Tennis programs in the 1990s through the ALTA Foundation and her family currently volunteers for Special Pops Tennis at the East Roswell Park and Lifetime Tennis and Athletic locations.

 Business Pete’s 40-year business career includes sales, sales and marketing management, and business unit management in the specialty chemical industry.
 Most recently, he has been President of Atlanta Storage Concepts, Inc., a warehouse equipment company.
 Pete has also been a volunteer and member of the board of directors of an Atlanta area charity focused on serving the needs of homeless children.